Netcracker/qubership-version-exporter/docs/installation.md

 If `metricName` is not filled, the results will be stored in metric with default name `http_collected_versions` with configured `labels`. `labels` section is required and `label.name` must be unique.

-If `Content-Type` of response is `application/json`, `label.jsonPath` value applied to this json and regular expression `label.valueRegexp` applied to result of jsonpath search.
+If `Content-Type` of response is `application/json`, `label.jsonPath` value applied to this JSON and regular expression `label.valueRegexp` applied to result of JSONPath search.
 If `Content-Type` of response is `text/plain`, `label.valueRegexp` applied to result.

 The parameters of `HTTP collector` should be provided under the section: